 Table of Contents

-In Pennsylvania, an injured patient can bring a medical malpractice lawsuit against any licensed medical provider including a doctor, a nurse, a mental health care professional or physical therapist or any institution which falls under the definition of healthcare professional, such as a hospital, a birthing center or a nursing home.
+In Pennsylvania, an injured patient can bring a medical malpractice lawsuit against any licensed medical provider including a doctor, a nurse, a mental health care professional, a physical therapist or any institution which falls under the definition of healthcare professional, such as a hospital, a birthing center or a nursing home.

 While the basic requirements for a medical malpractice claim vary from state to state, there are four basic elements you need to prove to show that malpractice has occurred: